aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-forms/acroforms/create-form/_index.md

 To add a form field:

 1. Create the form field which you want to add.
-2. Call the [Form](https://reference.aspose.com/pdf/java/com.aspose.pdf/Form) collection’s add method.
+2. Call the [Form](https://reference.aspose.com/pdf/java/com.aspose.pdf/Form) collection's add method.

 This example shows how to add a TextBoxField.
 You can add any form field using the same approach: